Brux Night Guard

 Best Materials for BruxismFor teeth grinders and clenchers, the hardness of the material used in the night guard is extremely important.
 Guards made with materials that are too hard can be uncomfortable, while those that are too soft actually promote grinding and may cause jaw pain.

-Brux Night Guard is the teeth grinding and clenching mouth guard your dentist doesn't want you to know about.
-What makes this night guard better than what you get from a dentist or at other places?
+Brux Night Guard is the teeth grinding and clenching mouth guard that offers features not found on most dental or after-market mouth guards.
+What makes this night guard different than what you get from a dentist or at other places?

 What makes Brux Night Guard better?